tomatolike/MyLittleGame/README.md

 Basic fight, communication and trade system has been build.

+#### Some introductions to the game mechanism

+The main.py is the Net I/O logic of the server.
+The Game.py is the running logic of game world.
+The GameClass.py is the data logic of the game.

+The world is called '世界'.
+There are some towns in the world.
+Each town have its own buildings like a bar.
+The world, the town, the building are all 'Place'.

+The players and NPCs are both 'Actor'.
+NPCs have their logic when they interect with players.
+'Actor' can be in any 'Place'

+There are 'Thing' in the world.
+Like 'Equipment' and 'Medic'.
+They can be used by 'Actor' or trade between 'Actor'.

+'Actor' can communicate with each other, between a player and a player or between a player and an NPC but not between an NPC and an NPC.

+'Actor' can fight with each other, between a player and a player or between a player and an NPC but not between an NPC and an NPC.

+'Actor' can trade with each other, between a player and a player or between a player and an NPC but not between an NPC and an NPC.

+Players can create 'Place', 'Thing', NPC and the 'Logic' of NPC.
+The 'Logic' is a tree of 'Action'.
+'Action' is what the NPC will do.
+These can all be create by players.

 ### Stage tow is waiting

 The logic should be more general, and players should be able to design more complecated logics.